-If your kids want cell phones but aren’t old enough yet, the VTech KidiBuzz G2 ($81) is a good compromise for children ages four to nine.
-These smart gadgets look just like a real smartphone, and they even let kids send pictures, texts and voice messages to parent-approved contacts through the free KidiConnect app.
-The KidiBuzz G2 can take photos with fun filters, and offers more than 40 learning games.
+The VTech KidiBuzz G2 ($75) looks just like a real smartphone, and even let kids send pictures, texts and voice messages to parent-approved contacts through the free KidiConnect app.
+The KidiBuzz G2 can take photos with fun filters and offers more than 40 learning games.

-The Fire HD 8 Kids Edition ($140) is packed with educational kid-friendly content, helping to make screen time more productive.
-This eight-inch high-definition tablet comes with a kid-proof case and built-in stand.
+The Amazon Fire HD 10 Kids Tablet ($200) is packed with educational, kid-friendly content, making screen time more productive.
+This 10-inch high-definition tablet comes with a kid-proof case and built-in stand.
 If anything happens to it within the first two years, Amazon will replace it for free.